dadooda/wt/README.md

 * **Bash scripts are hard to share between people.**<br />
   _"A fellow of mine shared a big script with me, saying it works for him.
 I ran it on my machine, it just failed shortly with a dumb error message.
 Trying to fix it I looked at the code and got scared to death: it appears that things can go wrong a thousand ways.
 Now I'm stuck: I need the job done, but my fellow's script is a nightmare.
 I also don't want to develop it from scratch."_
 * **Ruby CLI scripting isn't widely promoted.**<br />
   _"I know that complex Bash script are trouble makers.
 I'd love to script in Ruby, but I lack proper guidance.
 Everything I've done in Ruby so far was Rails-specific.
-I just don't know where to start if I need to write a CLI program in Ruby."_"
+I just don't know where to start if I need to write a CLI program in Ruby."_

 If any of these sound familiar to you, please read on.